ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 Download these cheats directly on your Switch using [**AIO-Switch-Updater**](https://github.com/karmicpumpkin/NX-60FPS-RES-GFX-Cheats#cheat-downloads)

 You can search for games that have cheats by using the automatically updated [**Games List.**](https://github.com/karmicpumpkin/NX-60FPS-RES-GFX-Cheats/blob/main/GAMES.md)
-* selecting the game **NAME** take you to a file that contains a credit for the cheat author as well as any information they've included about the cheat
+* selecting the game **NAME** will take you to a file that contains a credit for the cheat author as well as any information they've included about the cheat
 * selecting a **TITLE ID** will take you to the game's TitleID directory which contains the credit/info file and the cheats directory for the game
 * selecting a **BUILD ID** or **VERSION** will take you directly to the corresponding cheat file